mohabedalgani/BioInduction/README.md

 # Contents
-1. Uncompressing 595 folders and combining them in one Datafram (.CSV)
+1. Uncompressing 595 folders and combining them in one Datafram (.CSV) ---> task 1
-2. Filteration and log2 transformation
+2. Filteration and log2 transformation ---> task 2